 4. Dunedin Thunder

 There’s a fairly active sports scene and culture in New Zealand.
 Several football clubs at various levels (and for men and women) are based in town, and there’s cricket (Albion Cricket Club) and rugby (Alhambra Union Rugby Football Club) as well.
-These sports have massive followings, and with sports betting sites available throughout the country, plenty of people place bets to get closer to the action.
 You can enjoy this scene however you like, whether that means live attendance, betting, or just watching from a local pub.
 But if you want to keep up your tour of the more unusual attractions in Dunedin, head to Dunedin Ice Stadium, where you can somewhat bafflingly find professional ice hockey.
 The Dunedin Thunder were founded in 2008 and have become a fixture in the New Zealand Ice Hockey League – which most are probably unaware of in the first place!

 5. The Alexander Piano